 I. What Is Relationship Marketing?

-Relationship marketing is a business strategy that nurtures long-term personal connections between your brand and your customers, increasing customer engagement, satisfaction, and retention.
+Relationship marketing is a business strategy that builds and nurtures long-term personal connections between your brand and your existing customers, increasing engagement, satisfaction, and loyalty.

 Relationship marketing is a force multiplier.
 How?
-Strong relationships deepen the trust and devotion customers have for your brand.
-Engaging with your customers through ongoing, quality conversations and interactions creates bonds that competitors struggle to break.
-The result: repeat purchases that increase your CLV (customer lifetime value) exponentially and even generate new leads.
+Quality customer experiences deepen the trust and devotion customers have for your brand.
+Interacting with repeat customers through ongoing conversations creates bonds that competitors struggle to break.
+The result: Long-term customers who increase your CLV (customer lifetime value) exponentially and even generate new leads.

 III.
 Benefits of Relationship Marketing